Sienci-Labs/Resources/gsender/gs-additional-features.md

 1. To begin, click the cell phone icon on the top right of the screen.
   ![](/_images/_gsender/_features/gs_fe_remotemode.jpg){.aligncenter .size-medium}
-1. This is where remote mode is enabled.
+1. This is where remote mode is set up.
 Click the **Enable Remote Mode** toggle.
 Then click on the Save button.
   ![](/_images/_gsender/_features/gs_fe_remotemode1.jpg){.aligncenter .size-medium}<br>
 1. gSender will automatically restart in order for the changes to take place.
   ![](/_images/_gsender/_features/gs_fe_remotemode2.jpg){.aligncenter .size-medium}